neodaoist/neodaoist/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ... smart contracts and classical music
 - 🌱 I’m currently learning ...
-EVM stack operations and harmonizing with the VII6
+EVM stack operations and harmonizing with secondary dominants
 - 👯 I’m looking to collaborate on ... software projects and chamber music
 - 🤔 I’m looking for help with ... code and score
 - 💬 Ask me about ... tech and music